Monday, 7 October 2013

 If any of my readers are unacquainted with the Sealand saga, I would encourage them strongly to make up for this deficiency as soon as possible.
 Besides the official Sealand website, there are several Wikipedia articles and a host of other online information.
 Do take care, however, as Sealandic history is rife with examples of mountebanks and bounders claiming false connections to Sealand in order to part some pour soul from his hard-earned.
 For this reason Prince James, the Hereditary Prince of Sealand, has been kind enough to arrange an official announcement at his end to confirm my post.

 The similarities between the rulers of Sealand and other European monarchs are many, but one feature worth noting is relatively recent opening up of the Sealandic peerage on a commercial basis.
-Closely modeled on the establishment of the modern English baronetage by King James I in 1611, one may apply for ennoblement in exchange for a contribution to the royal treasury (In King James' case, a Baronetcy put one back an eye-watering £1,095 - a colossal sum by seventeenth century standards.
+Closely modelled on the establishment of the modern English baronetage by King James I in 1611, one may apply for ennoblement in exchange for a contribution to the royal treasury (In King James' case, a Baronetcy put one back an eye-watering £1,095 - a colossal sum by seventeenth century standards.
 You will find Sealandic prices much more reasonable).
 For more information see here.

 That's all for now, chaps, but do keep a keen eye peeled for more on this story, which is only just beginning.
 In the meantime, do feel free to mention you are a chum of 'Sir Mark' the next time you make a dinner reservation.
 It will no doubt ensure you are given the best table in the house.